jj5/kickass-crypto/README.md

 much detail because the public web might see it) or just keep the existing value and don't try to redefine it.
-The [bin/gen-demo-config.php](https://github.com/jj5/kickass-crypto/blob/main/bin/gen-demo-config.php) config file generate takes the first approach and calls the PHP `die()` function if a duplicate is detected.
+The [bin/gen-demo-config.php](https://github.com/jj5/kickass-crypto/blob/main/bin/gen-demo-config.php) config file generator takes the first approach and calls the PHP `die()` function if a duplicate is detected.
 You can see what happens by including the generated `config.php` file twice, as:

 ```